 The Bottom Line

-The CSA is certainly an organization you, as an IDM professional, should look into for membership.
+The CSA is certainly an organization you should look into for membership as an IDM professional.
 You can provide a valuable resource for your participation.
 In return, you gain access to a wealth of knowledge you can use to go forward with the implementation of the cloud in your enterprise – and your customers and clients can feel confident in your abilities to help keep their data secure.

 What are your thoughts about the Cloud Security Alliance?
 Let us know in the Comments box below.